abkenov/CGS-test-camp-task/README.md

 ### NAMING

 1. **How to name your branch?**
 - _All the branches should be named in the following way:_ task-[task_name]-[short-description].
-For instance: `task-authorisation-implement-auth-for-back`
+For instance: `task-authorisation-implement-auth-for-back-end-part`

 2. **How to name your commit?**
 - _All the commits should be named in the following way:_ [TASK_NAME]-[short description].
 For instance: `AUTHORISATION-implemented CRUD operations for creating a user`